btcjon/FDAS/docs/app_plan.md

 - Use MetaApi's Streaming API for real-time updates (e.g., market data, account status).
 See ALL_streamingApi.rst.

 2. Data Storage:
-- Store fetched data in MongoDB, a scalable NoSQL database ideal for JSON-like documents.
+- Store fetched data in Atlas MongoDB, a scalable NoSQL database ideal for JSON-like documents.

 3. Data Usage:
 - Fetch stored data from MongoDB as needed.
 Create views or endpoints for specific data retrieval.

 4. Visualization:
 - Use Panel HoloViz for interactive data visualization.
 It works well with PyData tools (pandas, numpy, matplotlib).
+- Panel "Template" to use?
+    - We will start with the available ReactTemplate, built on react-grid-layout.

 5. Implementation Steps:
 - Establish MetaApi connection and fetch initial data via RPC API.